Where Is San Andres Island Located

 Where Is San Andrés Island Located?

 San Andreas Island—often simply called San Andrés—is a small Caribbean gem that belongs to Colombia, even though its geography and culture sometimes make travelers think it might be part of Central America or the Caribbean nation of Panama.
-Situated in the western Caribbean Sea, the island lies roughly 750 km (about 470 mi) north of the Colombian mainland and about 220 km (140 mi) southwest of the coast of Nicaragua.
+So situated in the western Caribbean Sea, the island lies roughly 750 km (about 470 mi) north of the Colombian mainland and about 220 km (140 mi) southwest of the coast of Nicaragua.
 Its official coordinates are 12°34′ N latitude and 81°42′ W longitude, placing it just east of the Miskito Coast and within the Archipiélago de San Andrés, Providencia y Santa Catalina, a Colombian department that also includes the neighboring islands of Providencia and Santa Catalina.

 1. Geographic Context: The Caribbean Plate and the Seafloor